-Scholars should check the Lost & Found to see if a book was located.
+Scholars should check the lost and found to see if a book was returned.
 If the scholar is unable to locate the book, he or she must inform the teacher or librarian.
-The front office will then advise the scholar and/or family of the replacement price of the book.
-Payments must be completed in the front office.
+The main office will then advise the scholar of the replacement price of the book.
+Payments must be made to Austin Achieve and handed to the Office Coordinator.
 Scholars should then present the receipt to their teacher so that they can obtain a new book.